yshui/picom-xrdesktop-companion/README.md

 First, you need to [build this program](#building)

 To use this program, you must have `picom` installed on your system.
-For now, only the latest git version of `picom` is supported. ([AUR](https://aur.archlinux.org/packages/picom-git)).

 First, make sure `picom` is running with dbus support enabled: